Drakovek/MetadataMagic/README.md

     mm-series [directory]

-The `mm-series` command allows you to add metadata to `.cbz` and `.epub` archives indicating their place in a book/comic series.
+The `mm-series` command allows you to add metadata to `.cbz`, `.epub`, and `.mkv` archives indicating their place in a book/comic series.
 All the files in the given directory should be part of the same series and in alpha-numerical order.
 You will then be prompted to give a series title and edit the placement in the series for each of the archive files:

     ENTRY    FILE
     ----------------------------------------